elcodi/elcodi/src/Elcodi/Component/Currency/README.md

 currencies, exchange rates and money.
 It also offers you a way to print money objects directly from twig.
-You can see this component working on the [Bamboo] project to manage product prices in different currencies, to manage a cart with products in multiple currencies or view the cart also in different currencies.
+You can see this component working on the [Bamboo] project to manage product prices in different currencies, and carts with products in multiple currencies or also view the cart also in different currencies.

 # Installation